The Best Retinol Eye Creams For Wrinkles, Dark Circles & Under-Eye Bags

 Here’s what to keep in mind when choosing a retinol eye cream.

-But it also translates to retinol derivatives or retinol esters, which tend to be weaker than retinol but also gentler than retinol.
+If you’re a beginner, choose a retinol eye cream suitable for beginners.
+That translates to low-concentration formulations, retinol derivatives, or retinol esters, which tend to be weaker but gentler than retinol.

 Additionally, you can try eye creams with encapsulated retinol.
 Encapsulation means that the ingredient is released slowly and gradually as opposed to instantly.
 That way, you use the real thing but with a significantly lower potential for irritation.